dangmanhtruong1995/PingPongGANN/README.md

                 AI techniques for game programming - Mat Buckland Some results
 ------------
-Maybe due to the fact that this is a very simple game, the results has been a little bit weird.
+Maybe due to the fact that this is a very simple game, the results have been a little bit weird.

 Firstly, when I used 10 hidden units, the network simply follows the ball very closely.
 Perharps it learns to follow whatever direction the ball is moving in the y-axis.